 Since HEIC is a newer format, you can not easily edit the images on several devices.
 You need to look for an operating system where it is compatible, or you need to convert it to JPG.
 But editing HEIC images can ensure that their quality will not change or deteriorate.

 There are a lot of JPG image editing tools that you can use.
 You can also convert it to HEIC if you need to have this kind of format in your images.
-Make sure to look for editing tools that can maintain its image quality, especially if it is something you need for professional use.
+Make sure to look for editing tools and retouching services that can maintain its image quality, especially if it is something you need for professional use.

 The Drawbacks and Benefits